Strategy

 External Factors: The Economy

 Though it may come as a surprise to anyone who likes to occasionally pull the handle of a slot machine, Las Vegas actually saw slowing visits for years, from the late 1990's and into 2004, despite the crowds up and down The Strip.
 But as the US economy grew into 2006, with national unemployment dropping into single digits, visitations and the willingness of those visitors to spend saw casino resort revenues soar.
 This prompted enormous development, with multiple new resorts, hotel rooms, and the requisite gaming facilities to match.
 In fact, gaming was becoming incredibly popular worldwide with the relaxation of government policies and attitudes.
-Even in the European Union, or China's Special Administrative Region of Macau or Russia or the internet, an explosion of gaming capacity was a worldwide phenomena.
+Even in the European Union, or China's Special Administrative Region of Macau, or Russia or the Internet, an explosion of gaming capacity has become a worldwide phenomena.

 Internal Factors: Workplace Attitudes